 EPIC-Oxford include 65,000 participants in UK

 EPIC - the European Prospective Investigation into Cancer and Nutrition - is a prospective study designed to investigate the relationships between diet and other lifestyle factors and the incidence of different forms of cancer and other chronic diseases.
 The total cohort involves over half a million men and women from ten European countries.
-The EPIC-Oxford cohort consists of 65,000 men and women living in the United Kingdom.
-EPIC Prostate is a programme of prospective analyses designed to investigate factors related to the development of prostate cancer, with a particular emphasis on identifying modifiable risk factors for aggressive disease.
-The studies are based on 150,000 men from eight European countries who are participating in the EPIC cohort.

 To date, research in EPIC-Oxford has focused on the associations of diet, especially vegetarian diets, with the risk of cancer, ischaemic heart disease, other chronic diseases and mortality, as well as studies of the associations of diet with blood levels of nutrients, hormones, cholesterol and other biomarkers.
 All the results are published in scientific journals.
 See EPIC-Oxford for details.